travisdowns/travisdowns.github.io/_posts/2019-06-11-speed-limits.md

 ### Remedies

  - Of course, any solution that removes instructions causing port pressure can help, so most of the same remedies that apply to the *pipeline width* limit also apply here.
- - Additionally, you might try replacing instructions which content for a high-pressure port with others that use different ports, even if the replacement results in more total instructions/uops.
+ - Additionally, you might try replacing instructions which contend for a high-pressure port with others that use different ports, even if the replacement results in more total instructions/uops.
 For example, sometimes p5 shuffle operations can be replaced with blend operations: you need more total blends but the resulting code can be faster since the blends execute on otherwise underused p0 and p1.
 Some 32 and 64-bit register-to-register broadcasts that use p5 don't use p5 at all if you instead use a memory source, a rare case where memory source can be *faster* than register source for the same operation.

 ## Load Throughput Limit